speiser10/Component-wise-censoring-paper/README.md

 * data simulation upper value analysis: provides functions for simulating data that use the upper value of the interval censored component in the composite outcome and aggregating results for different scenarios across the simulation runs
 * comparing midpt and upper results: provides code that reads in results files for the different scenarios and produces Bland Altman plots to compare the differences between use of midpoint of the interval versus use of the upper value of the interval in the calculation for the composite outcome

-## Instructions for using code files for generating new simulated scenarios
+## Guidance for using code files for generating new simulated scenarios

 This section contains some useful guidance for conducting a simulation study for new scenarios.